 Online and in-class courses to meet your schedule and your objective

 wHY tAKE THE sat tEST?

 If you want to take your BA in the USA you will have to take the SAT test.
 The SAT is also accepted in most Israeli colleges.

-The next SAT course GMAX offers starts July 2018.
+The next SAT course GMAX offers starts in October 2018.
 This course makes studying for the SAT so much easier!
 You will learn step by step techniques that make problem solving fast and simple.

 The Best Choice for English Speakers

 In the 2018-2019 school year, the SAT will be available in Israel on October 7, December 2, March 11 and May 6.

 3 Official SAT Books